 Creating a public record – An obituary is your chance to tell the wider community about how important someone was.
 It’s nice to have that little piece of history in their local newspaper detailing their life and how loved they were by their family and loved ones.

-Modern alternatives 💻
+Modern alternatives to an obituary 💻

 If you want to be able to write an obituary but see no value in writing it in a newspaper piece then don’t feel obliged to do it.
 Here are a few more modern alternatives